General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Method of asymptotic Lie symmmetries for solving protein aggregation kinetics

 Now, we propose asymptotic symmetries of \textit{solutions} to DEs rather than of DEs themselves, and acting on all parameters in the problem, not just the dependent and independent variables.
 We also propose a systematic method for their computation.
-If a local approximation to the solution of a DE is available (such as a local perturbation series), then exact or approximate symmetries of this local approximation will be asymptotic symmetries of the solution to the DE.
+If a local approximation to the solution of a DE is available (such as a ``local perturbation series'', as defined in Methods Sec.~\ref{sec:perturbation} and also explored in ref.~\cite{Dear2025PRSA}), then exact or approximate symmetries of this local approximation will be asymptotic symmetries of the solution to the DE.
 Since these approximations do not contain derivatives, computation of their Lie symmetries can easily be done by hand with no need for the usual computer algebra approaches.

 Asymptotic symmetries computed from a local perturbation series are generally only valid near the initial or boundary conditions $C_j(0)$.
 They are clearly also only valid to the same order in the perturbation parameter as their parent series.
-(In principle, \textit{exact} asymptotic solution symmetries can instead be calculated if local approximations are available that become exact approaching the phase point around which they were computed.)
-For example, solving Eqs~\eqref{simpeqsnondim} perturbatively to first order with boundary conditions $\{\mu(0)=1-\delta,\ \Pi(0)=\delta+O(\delta^2)\}$, and using again indexing parameter $s$, yields the following local perturbation series for $\mu$:
+For example, solving Eqs~\eqref{simpeqsnondim_SI} perturbatively to first order with initial conditions $\{\mu(0)=1-\delta,\ \Pi(0)=\delta+O(\delta^2)\}$, and premultiplying $\delta$ and $\varepsilon$ by indexing parameter $s$, yields the following local perturbation series for $\mu$:

-We can then seek from this a zeroth-order approximate $\mu\to 1$ asymptotic perturbation symmetry for the exact solution to Eqs.~\eqref{simpeqsnondim}, acting solely on parameters $\varepsilon$ and $\delta$:
+We can then seek from this a zeroth-order approximate $\mu\to 1$ asymptotic perturbation symmetry for the exact solution to Eqs.~\eqref{simpeqsnondim_SI}, acting solely on parameters $\varepsilon$ and $\delta$:

 Solving $\bm{X}_{\varepsilon,\delta}^{(0)}\left(\mu^{(0)}+s\mu^{(1)}\right)=0$ yields the zeroth-order symmetry: